 What is teenager therapy?

-Teenager therapy, also referred to as adolescent counselling, can help young people deal with challenges and their effects on their wellbeing.
+Teenager therapy also referred to as adolescent counselling, can help young people deal with challenges and well-being.
 Young people are struggling with how they feel, particularly in this pandemic.
 Teenager therapy can provide a safe, non-judgmental, confidential place to talk.
 Therapy can make a positive difference in their lives.
 However, sometimes it is difficult for people to open up to people they know.
 A therapist is not involved in the teenagers’ day-to-day life and can help identify the challenges and overcome them.

 What are typical teenage problems?

 - Peer pressure and competition are immense for young people today.

 - Self-esteem and body image.

 - Alcohol and substance abuse are often symptoms of underlying issues.

 One of my areas of interest as a therapist is working with teens and their families.
 Parents contact me and often ask, ‘teenagers are supposed to be moody and irritable, aren’t they?’.
 The parent/s may feel they are overreacting.
 As a parent, you know when things could be better.
 You’ve probably known your child the longest of anyone.
 It’s a difficult choice to make.
 You want to help your child.
 However, you realise they are growing and developing and may need room to do just that.
 Trust your instincts.